junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 He can feel cracks of wounds popping up on his face and lips, on the back of his hands, and spreading on every part of the body, like a nut shell right before it gets crushed and explodes into pieces.
 Blood soaking through the white shirt, he doesn't know how much time he has or how far he can keep going.
 This whole place, the Heaven, is folding around him, grabbing its child in its embrace like a mother to her new-born child.
 It is his birth place, but it's not the place he would call home right now, and certainly not the place he wants to stay at this moment.
 But he also doesn't think he can make it to the portal again.

 "Castiel?
 Is that you?"
 An angel calls to him from around next corridor.
-The sound is weak and sick, but picks up sparks of hope at his approach.
+The sound is weak and sick and only echoes its existence in his mind, but picks up sparks of hope at his approach.

 Cass fights his way towards the call.